Approximating Gromov-Hausdorff Distance in Euclidean Space: Approximating Gromov-Hausdorff Distance in

-We start with the definition of a double crossing edge. \begin{definition} An edge in a correspondence $\C\in\C(X,Y)$ is said to be \bemph{double crossing} if it crosses both the (designated) edges $(x',y')$ and $(x,y)$; see \figref{cross}. \end{definition}
+We start with the definition of a double crossing edge. \begin{definition} An edge in a correspondence $\C\in\C(X,Y)$ is said to be a \bemph{double crossing} if it crosses both the edges $(x',y')$ and $(x,y)$ as defined in \defref{standard}; see \figref{cross}. \end{definition}

-In the following, we consider the case when there is no double crossing edge in $\C$. \begin{theorem}[No Double Crossing] For a correspondence $\C\in\C(X,Y)$ without any double crossing, there exists a value $\Delta\in\R$ such that
+In the following theorem, we consider the case when there is no double crossing edge in $\C$. \begin{theorem}[No Double Crossing] For a correspondence $\C\in\C(X,Y)$ without any double crossing, there exists a value $\Delta\in\R$ such that where $D=Dist(\C)$. \end{theorem}